Last updated on July 29th, 2023

 It Is One of The Least Populated and Touristy Regions

-Majority of visitors to Northern Spain are people who have traveled quite a lot around Spain and Europe.
+The majority of tourists to northern Spain are people who have traveled quite a lot around Spain and Europe.
 They can compare and understand the advantages of different regions.
-These people appreciate organic foods, high-quality beverages, can distinguish between natural and manmade beaches and love nature in its original state.
+These people appreciate organic foods and high-quality beverages, can distinguish between natural and manmade beaches, and love nature in its original state.

 Best Places to Visit in Northern Spain

-The wide-spread golden sandy beach of El Sardinero is one of the most beautiful beaches in Northern Spain.
-The nearby Piquio gardens complement the fabulous view of this area.
+The wide-spread golden sandy beach of El Sardinero is one of the most beautiful beaches in northern Spain.
+The nearby Piquio gardens compliment the fabulous view of this area.

-Bilbao is definitely for art lovers.
+Another thing, Bilbao is definitely for art lovers.
 Famous Guggenheim Museum, which presents contemporary art to the audience, elements of historical architecture tell an interesting story.

 Pamplona is a city with a rich history, which was once the capital of the Kingdom of Navarre.

-If you are looking to see this type of a show with your own eyes then come to visit in July.
+If you are looking to see this type of show with your own eyes then come to visit in July.
 The festival lasts for 6 days.
-Just make sure to rent an accommodation in advance and check it face the street where bulls run.
+Just make sure to rent accommodation in advance and check it faces the street where bulls run.
 Another popular activity that attracts tourists here is bullfighting.

 Also, Pamplona is the first city on the Spanish Pilgrim Road.
 Here you can see many parks, historical monuments, and other fascinating sights.

 Oviedo is the capital of the province of Asturias.
-People from all over Spain know this city well enough due to religious traditions and many religious monuments.
+People from all over Spain know this city well enough due to its religious traditions and many religious monuments.